 Members

-The EAAB consists of 14 voting members appointed by City Council for terms of two (2) years each.
-Up to six (6) members are employees or representatives of industrial concerns located within the City who possess knowledge, technical capability, or interest in matters relating to air and/or water management, and can competently represent their industry.
-Industry representatives are not required to be City residents.
+- Up to six (6) members are employees or representatives of industrial concerns located within the City who possess knowledge, technical capability, or interest in matters relating to air and/or water management, and can competently represent their industry.
+Industry representatives are appointed by City Council and are not required to be City residents.

 Resident Representatives: